inytss/time-series/quiz.md

 The `theft` data consists of 6,492 observations and  2 variables.
 The description of each feature is explained below:

-* `Date` : Date when the incident occurred.
+* `Date` : Date when the incident occurred (recorded daily).
 * `Amount_Theft` : The total amount of theft on each date.

 As a data scientist, you will develop a forecasting model that will aid security and other concerned parties in the decision-making process.
 Based on our data, we want to forecast the number of theft incidents (`Amount_Theft`).
 The purpose is to anticipate any crime activities on the given date and help security parties to allocate a proper amount of resources in the city of Chicago.

 Before we make a forecasting model, let us first inspect our data.
 Is our data a time series object?
 If not, please make a time series object using the `theft` data using `ts()` function with the frequency of this period is 365 and store it under `theft_ts`.
-To know what type of time series object `theft_ts` data, subset it which contains the first 10 years using `head()` and visualize it with `autoplot()` from `forecast` package and answer the first question.
-Remember, when you subset it, please do not store it into an object, just visualize it.
+To know the characteristics of our time series object (`theft_ts`), subset it to obtain the first 15 years of data using `head()` and visualize it with `autoplot()` from `forecast` package.
+Answer the first question based on the plot you've created.

+*Note: When you subset the ts object, you don't need to store the result into an object.
+You can directly visualize it.*

 ```
 # your code here
 ```

-## Data Exploration Quiz

 ___
-1. Which is the statement below is **TRUE** based on the time series?
+1. Which statement below is **TRUE** based on the time series plot?
- - [ ] Additive time series is additive because the seasonality pattern is rather increase across the observed period
+ - [ ] It's an additive time series because as the trend increases, the amplitude of seasonal activity is also increases.
- - [ ] Multiplicative time series is multiplicative because as the trend increase, the amplitude of seasonal activity is also increases
+ - [ ] It's a multiplicative time series because as the trend increase, the amplitude of seasonal activity is rather constant.
+ - [ ] Time series has no trend, seasonality, and error pattern.
- - [ ] Time series has not trend, seasonality, and error pattern
+ - [ ] Time series has trend, seasonality, and error pattern.
 ___

 # Decompose

-After we make the time series object for our `theft` data, we inspect our time series element of our `theft_ts` data.
-We want to look at the trend and seasonality pattern to choose the appropriate model for forecast `theft_ts` data.
-We can use `decompose()` to know the trend, seasonality, and error of our time series data and visualize them using `autoplot()`.
+After we make the time series object `theft_ts`, we can inspect its time series element.
+Try to look at the trend and seasonality pattern of the data to choose the appropriate model in forecasting `theft_ts` data.
+We can use `decompose()` to inspect the trend, seasonality, and error of our time series data and visualize them using `autoplot()`.
+Use the parameter `type = "multiplicative"` when decomposing the data to assume that the data is a multiplicative time series.

 ```
 # your code here